 The next hypothesis of this research was that there would be significant difference exists between joint family system and nuclear family system on loneliness, and well being.
 The result showed that there is significant difference exist between nuclear family structure and joint family structure on loneliness, and well being.
 Mason findings also approved this study phenomenon that joint family system provides more social support to adults of geriatric rather than nuclear family system.
 When elders receive more social support from their children then they feel lower level of loneliness.
 Elders living in joint family system receive more attention, care and social support from their children as compare to living alone (Berkman LF, Glass T, .2000).
 Member of nuclear structure experience more loneliness and member of joint family system experience more well being as compared to member of nuclear family system.
 The result is similar with other study as well like Cattan, (2005) Pitkala, (2011) Roberts,(2008).

-4.1 Limitation of the study
+4.1 Limitation of the study:

 The data was collected only from Faisalabad (rural and urban areas) of city of Punjab.
 So the result of this study may only be reliable in the context of Faisalabad.